Sarah Jessica Parker Collaborates With Gap Kids For Clothing Collection Inspired By Her Past

 “They’re pieces you can put away for three years, they feel timeless and the construction is really nice.
 They’re not trendy pieces — there’s so much out there that offers that.
 This collection is focused on handing down — it’s a collection that’s hard-earned.”

-With classic prints like gingham, florals, and eyelet, Parker also paid attention to the fabrics that were used, explaining that she wanted fabrics that felt good and were well made—and that weren’t going to fall apart.
+With classic prints like gingham, florals, and eyelet, Parker also paid attention to the fabrics that were used, explaining that she wanted fabrics that felt good and were well made — and that weren’t going to fall apart.

 Just ahead of the Gap Kids launch, Sarah Jessica Parker took to Instagram to share news of the collection with her followers and to tell them that her children’s apparel line is “meant to be worn and shared for generations to come.”